 You can either follow my job search process for New Jersey, or go to your state and city and follow along with me.
 No matter where you reside, the job search process at CraigsList is exactly identical for every location.

 We are interested in just two categories: 1) Jobs and 2) Gigs.
-You can find each of these categories on any CL classifieds page.
+You can find each category on any CL classifieds page.

-Each of these categories has sub-categories which organizes job types.
+Each category has sub-categories which organizes job types.

 1) Under the Jobs category, you will find a sub-category called, “writing / editing“—as in “writing and editing jobs.”